KeyboardKit/KeyboardKit/README.md

 ## About KeyboardKit

-`KeyboardKit` is a Swift library that helps you create custom keyboards for iOS.
-It supports a different actions and keyboard types and lets you create keyboards with characters, emojis, images, custom actions etc.
+`KeyboardKit` is a Swift library that helps you create custom keyboard extensions for iOS and ipadOS.
+It provides you with a set of keyboard-specific tools and actions, supports haptic and audio feedback and lets you create keyboards with characters, emojis, images, custom actions etc.

 <p align="center">
     <img src ="Resources/Demo.gif" />
 </p>

 If you're new to iOS keyboard extensions, [this great guide][Guide] can help you get started.
-You can also have a look at the demo app for some examples on how you can use this library.
+You can also have a look at the demo app for examples on how to use this library.

 ## Installation

 ### Swift Package Manager

-The easiest way to add KeyboardKit to your project is to use Swift Package Manager:
 ```
 https://github.com/danielsaidi/KeyboardKit.git
 ```